• Home

 BOOKS

-Dr. Korie Little Edwards has written numerous books.
-The latest book, Smart Suits, Tattered Boots: Black Ministers Mobilizing the Black Church in the Twenty-First Century (with Dr. Michelle Oyakawa), draws on the case of Ohio black religious leaders’ voter mobilization efforts leading up to the 2012 election to explore when, how, and why black religious leaders engage in broad-based mobilization in the twenty-first-century United States.
+Dr. Korie Little has written numerous books.
+The award-winning book Smart Suits, Tattered Boots: Black Ministers Mobilizing the Black Church in the Twenty-First Century (with Michelle Oyakawa), draws on the case of Ohio black religious leaders’ voter mobilization efforts leading up to the 2012 election to explore when, how, and why black religious leaders engage in broad-based mobilization in the twenty-first-century United States.
 Four factors matter: the legacy of the civil rights movement, an emergence of faith-based community organizing over the past several decades, the black Protestant ethic, and contemporary racism.
 Each impacts modern-day black religious leader mobilization in important ways.

 Picture